Skip to content

 Anti-Pattern: Big Bang Deployment

 Why it is bad: High risk of failure.
 If anything goes wrong, everything must be rolled back.
-Debugging is difficult because many changes land at once.
-Users are overwhelmed by all changes simultaneously.
+Debugging is difficult when many changes land at once, and users are overwhelmed by everything changing simultaneously.

 Fix: Deploy frequently in small increments.
 Use feature flags to deploy code without activating features.
 Phase rollouts by user group or feature area.